Naming and Resolution

 Within a single module (or within the project root), defining two units with the same name is a hard error at evaluation time:

-unit "zstd" already defined (first defined in module "units-core")
+unit "zstd" already defined (first defined in module "module-core")

 Across modules, a same-named unit is treated as a shadow: the higher-priority unit wins, the lower-priority one is dropped from the unit map, and a notice is emitted to stderr.
 Priority is project root > last module in the list > … > first module in the list.
 See Unit replacement via name shadowing.